Shay locomotive: Overview

 According to Lima Locomotive Works in 1925, "The Shay Geared Locomotive has a wide and varied range of service, being used in industrial, quarry, contractors, logging, mining and plantation work; (also on branch lines and mountain sections of trunk-line railways).
 It is especially adapted to industrial railroads in and around large manufacturing plants.
 Its value as a switching engine is due to the rapidity with which it will accelerate a load and to its ability to spot cars in a minimum of time.
 It is designed to take any curve on which standard cars can be operated."
 The company emphasized its performance on "steep grades", "uneven track", and "track too light for a direct engine of the same axle load".

 Shay locomotives had regular fire-tube boilers offset to the left to provide space for, and counterbalance the weight of, a two or three cylinder "motor," mounted vertically on the right with longitudinal drive shafts extending fore and aft from the crankshaft at wheel axle height.
 These shafts had universal joints and square sliding prismatic joints to accommodate the swiveling trucks.
 Each axle was driven by a separate bevel gear, with no side rods.

-The strength of these engines lies in the fact that all wheels, including, in some engines, those under the tender, are driven so that all the weight develops tractive effort.
+The strength of these engines lies in the fact that all wheels (including, in some engines, those under the tender) are driven.
+The relatively low-friction of the steel-on-steel wheel-rail interface means that locomotives needed to apply downward pressure on the rails through their wheels to maintain traction.
+This pressure is nearly always in the form of weight: a heavier locomotive can thus apply more force to the rails without their wheels slipping (causing a sudden loss in traction).
+Before widespread adoption of diesel or electric engines, many locomotive types would have a set of wheels or bogies which were unpowered and only supported the weight of the engine.
+Because a Shay locomotive applies power to all wheels, every wheel on a Shay locomotive which bears weight (and thus could be useful for accelerating or braking) also develops tractive effort.
+In addition, the Shay design is a geared steam locomotive, many of which are well-suited for logging or industrial applications.
 A high ratio of piston strokes to wheel revolutions allowed them to run at partial slip, where a conventional rod engine would spin its drive wheels and burn rails, losing all traction.